diamondburned/dissent/README.md

 > Logging in using username/email and password is strongly discouraged.
 This
 > method is untested and may cause your account to be banned!
 Prefer using the
 > token method above.

-> [!NOTE]
-> Using an unofficial client at all is against Discord's Terms of Service and
-> may cause your account to be banned!
-Use at your own risk!